morlandi/django-modal-forms/README.rst

 In the following example, we build a Dialog() object providing some custom options;
 then, we use it to open a modal dialog and load it from the specified url.

-For demonstration purposes, we also subscribe the 'created.dialog' notification.
+For demonstration purposes, we also subscribe the 'created' notification.

 .. code:: html